Inmate Sexual Assault at Bayview Correctional Facility Lawyer

 - Punitive damages

 Victims of sexual abuse at Bayview Correctional Facility or at any facility in New York, have the right to justice.
-If you or someone you know were sexually abused while in prison at Bayview or anywhere else, the experienced prisoner abuse attorneys serving New York at Stephen Bilkis & Associates can help.
+If you or someone you know were sexually abused by a prison guard or correctional officer while in prison at Bayview or anywhere else, the experienced prisoner abuse attorneys serving New York at Stephen Bilkis & Associates can help.
 Contact us at 800.696.9529 to schedule a free, no obligation consultation regarding your case.
-We represent victims of sexual abuse in the Manhattan, Bronx, Brooklyn, Queens, Staten Island, Nassau County, Suffolk County, Long Island, and Westchester County.
+We represent victims of sexual abuse in Manhattan, Bronx, Brooklyn, Queens, Staten Island, Nassau County, Suffolk County, Long Island, and Westchester County.